 Beech (Fagus sylvatica) is native to the UK.
 It is deciduous but when grown as hedging and trimmed annually in August, the leaves will usually be retained in a dry state throughout most of the winter.
 This enhances its winter appearance and gives value as a year round screen.

 Beech is tolerant of a wide range of soil conditions, including well-drained chalk.
-On heavy clay, however, hornbeam is a better choice.
+On soils prone to drought, winter waterlogging or on heavy clay, however, hornbeam is a better choice though the leaves are more textured than beech and it tends not to retain as many dried, dead leaves in winter.

 Position in full sun or partial shade; purple-leaved cultivars keep their leaf colour better in full sun; yellow-leaved cultivars retain their colour better in partial shade.

-Beech hedges are not suitable for very cold or exposed areas, or for sites in frost pockets (often found in low-lying sites), where hornbeam is a better choice.
+Beech hedges are not suitable for very cold areas, or for sites in frost pockets (often found in low-lying sites), where the new tender growth of beech can be severely damaged by late spring frosts.
+Again hornbeam would be better suited.

 Water freely from spring to autumn to ensure that the hedge doesn’t dry out, especially in the first three years after planting.
 Regular mulching will also help retain water around the roots of the hedge on drier soils.